Fun Things to do in Seattle with Kids!

 Woodland Park Zoo

-The next morning we headed to Woodland Park Zoo and found the parking there to be very easy.
+We highly recommend visiting the Woodland Park Zoo and found the parking there to be very easy.
 We spent roughly four hours exploring every inch of the zoo, and I have to say that I loved it just about as much as the boys did.
 I found that it was a perfect size, not overwhelming and we could take our time and visit each exhibit at our own pace.

 Woodland Park Zoo’s 92 acres are divided into bioclimatic zones, featuring different natural habitats ranging from humid tropical rainforests and coastal deserts to temperate rainforests like those of the Pacific Northwest.